Computer Science (COMP) 604

 Computer Science 604 teaches students some of the advanced technologies for designing, implementing, and managing enterprise-wide computer networks.
 It begins with some fundamental concepts and theories for those with limited knowledge of data communication and computer networks.
-Following the mandatory computer network fundamentals part of the course, students are given the option of working on either an applied project or research project.
+Following the mandatory computer network fundamentals part of the course, students work on a research paper.
 This course provides a foundation for many other courses such as distributed computing and web technology for electronic commerce.
 It not only examines both theoretical and technical issues, but also provides students with some real-world experience of enterprise-wide networking and network management.

 This course is designed to:

 - provide an in-depth view of the advanced technologies used in enterprise-wide computer networks;

 - provide the theoretical foundation and practical skills of advanced computer networks for many other relevant topics, such as distributed computing;